facebookresearch/AnimatedDrawings/README.md

 If you get a `permission denied` erorr when trying to clone the repo, you don't have access.
 To get permission, follow the instructions on [this page](https://www.internalfb.com/intern/wiki/FAIR/Platforms/Getting_started/fairinternal-github/).

-In addition, if you want to automatically rig your own drawings, you'll need to [install torchserve and it's dependencies](https://github.com/pytorch/serve/blob/master/README.md#install-torchserve) and [obtain the necessary model weights](./torchserve/model_store/README.md)
+In addition, if you want to automatically rig your own drawings, you'll need to [install TorchServe and it's dependencies](https://github.com/pytorch/serve/blob/master/README.md#install-torchserve) and [obtain the necessary model weights](./torchserve/model_store/README.md)

 ## Using Animated Drawings
 We provide some example top-level configuration files (or 'mvc_configs') to demonstrate how to run the rendering code.
 Scenes are created and rendered according to the parameters within the mvc_config.
-To see for yourself, run the following python commands from within the AnimatedDrawings root directory:
+To see for yourself, launch a Python interpret from within the AnimatedDrawings root directory and run the following commands:

     from animated_drawings import render